cloudify-cosmo/docs.getcloudify.org/content/manager_architecture/security.md

 A combination of roles, permissions and multi-tenancy provides the framework for authorization and resource isolation.

 #### Roles & Permissions

-Cloudify includes built-in user roles with which users are associated:<br>
+Cloudify includes built-in user roles with which users are associated:

 * `Administrator`
 * `User`
-* `Suspended`

 Each role has different permissions, ensuring a role-based access control operation.
-For example, users with the `user` role cannot perform Cloudify administration operations such as snapshot management, a `suspended` user cannot perform operations, and so on.
+For example, users with the `user` role cannot perform Cloudify administration operations such as snapshot management.
+A user can be suspended using the `deactivate` command.
+A deactivated user cannot perform operations.

 #### Isolation
 Cloudify supports the concept of users, user groups, and tenants.
 These elements can be either defined locally in Cloudify, or taken from an external user management system (LDAP integration is native).
 In the latter case, passwords are not stored in Cloudify, authentication is performed via LDAP and a token is generated and used for the user session.<br>